Centers & Learning Stations

 Centers and learning stations are not just for elementary students!

-They are also a great way to break the traditional lesson structure of “I do, we do, you do” in secondary mathematics classes.
-You can also use stations to strategically work with small groups on specific mathematics content.
+They are also a great way to break the traditional lesson structure of “I do, we do, you do” in secondary math classes.
+You can also use stations to strategically work with small groups on specific math content.
 Design the rotations so that students move to a discussion station with you right after the Mangahigh station.
 In the discussion station, you can help students clarify mathematical misunderstandings, discuss problem solving processes, and practice mathematical discourse.

 - Define your learning intentions for groups of students who will travel together through the rotations